uniconstructor/demandbaselabs/Adobe_Target/README.md

     }
     ```

-2. In the Head section of the page, **after** the `mbox.js` script tag, add a call the Demandbase API with the client API Key leveraging the variables from the plugin from Step 1:
+2. In the `<head>` section of the page, **after** the `mbox.js` script tag, add a call the Demandbase API with the client API Key leveraging the variables from the plugin from Step 1:

     ```
     <!-- Demandbase API reference tag -->